When people in business talk about marketing, they usually do one of two things:

 So I think it’s fair to say it’s absolutely critical to the profitable survival of any business.

 But before we get to the marketing plan and activities there are some key bits of thinking that you need to have completed.
-Any business owner or MD needs to understand at a strategic level what marketing does – and the job it needs to do in practice.
+Any director, business owner or MD who is not a trained marketer needs to understand at a strategic level what marketing does – and the job it needs to do in practice.

 This is because marketing and sales are the main way that a business growth plan can be achieved.
-And if what you mean by marketing is what tactical activities you have in place (PR, events, advertising, direct mail, sponsorship, digital, etc), then it’s time to go back a step.
+And if what you mean by marketing are tactical activities (PR, events, advertising, direct mail, sponsorship, digital, etc), then it’s time to go back a step and get more strategic first.

 What are the signs that you need to get more strategic about your marketing?